<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=310</guid>

-<description><![CDATA[In this post I explain how you can fix a known video problem on some HP laptops without actually taking it apart.
-Most likely the fix is not permanent but this will buy you some time, enough to backup personal files or even use the laptop until you get a new one.
-There is no [...]]]></description>
+<description><![CDATA[Today I show how to fix a known video problem on some HP laptops using bubble wrap.
+Most likely the fix is not permanent but this will buy you some time, enough to backup personal files or even use the &#8230; <a href="https://www.laptoprepair101.com/fix-video-problem-hp-laptops/">Continued</a>]]></description>

-<content:encoded><![CDATA[<p>In this post I explain how you can fix a known video problem on some HP laptops without actually <a href="http://www.laptoprepair101.com/laptop/2007/02/17/hp-compaq-laptop-notebook-manuals/">taking it apart</a>.
-Most likely the fix is not permanent but this will buy you some time, enough to <a href="http://www.laptoprepair101.com/laptop/2007/04/17/access-hard-drive-using-usb-enclosure/">backup personal files</a> or even use the laptop until you get a new one.
+<p>Most likely the fix is not permanent but this will buy you some time, enough to <a href="https://www.laptoprepair101.com/access-hard-drive-using-usb-enclosure/">backup personal files</a> or even use the laptop until you get a new one.
 There is no guaranty this fix work 100%.</p>

 <p><strong>Here are some HP models affected by this known video failure problem: HP Pavilion dv2000, dv6000, dv9000, tx1000 tablet PC, Compaq 700, v3000, v6000 and probably some others.</strong></p>